payal-cohere/aws-north-install/README.md

 ### Setup Pre-requisites

 Install the following packages from your choice of machine (Cloud VM/local/Windows etc.)
+If you are running it via AWS EC2 instance, there will be additional steps to ensure there is connectivity between the EC2 host and the EKS cluster.
+The steps below are running on a local MAC laptop.
+Package install commands and other actions will differ based on machine type (MAC/Linux/Windows etc.)

 - **Set AWS Credentials**
   - Run command `aws configure`.
 Enter the access key, secret key, and session token.